Delaware Route 1: South of Dover

+On October 27, 2008, construction began on an interchange at DE 9 near Dover Air Force Base, with Governor Ruth Ann Minner in attendance at the groundbreaking ceremony.
+Construction of the interchange at DE 9 was completed in September 2009.

+In November 2009, construction began for a grade-separated interchange with DE 12 in Frederica; the interchange was completed in June 2011.

+In September 2011, the median crossover at the Wilkins Road intersection near the northern terminus of DE 30 was permanently closed.
+The median crossover at DE 30 Alt.
+(Johnson Road) was modified to prohibit left turns from northbound DE 30 Alt. to northbound DE 1; only allowing motorists to turn from northbound DE 30 Alt. to southbound DE 1 and to access southbound DE 30 Alt. from both directions of DE 1.

 In 2009, work began to replace the steel-girder Indian River Inlet Bridge with a cable-stayed span due to scouring that had occurred to the steel girder bridge.
 The new Indian River Inlet Bridge opened to southbound traffic on January 20, 2012.
 Delaware Governor Jack Markell, U.S. Senator Tom Carper, and DelDOT Secretary Shailen Bhatt rode in the first car across the bridge.
 On January 30, 2012, one northbound lane of the new bridge opened.
 All four lanes of the bridge as well as the pedestrian and bicycle walkway opened in early 2012.
 Demolition of the former bridge began in early 2012 and was completed in early 2013.

+In November 2012, construction began on the interchange at DE 30 southeast of Milford, which was completed in July 2014.

 In September 2014, a $7.2 million project began for pedestrian improvements along the stretch of DE 1 between the bridge over the Lewes and Rehoboth Canal in Rehoboth Beach and Nassau, which sees heavy pedestrian and bicycle traffic during the summer months.
 The project added a continuous sidewalk along this segment of road, multiple new crosswalks, and new and improved bus stops.
 The pedestrian improvement project was completed on June 13, 2016, with Governor Markell, DelDOT secretary Jennifer Cohan, State Representative Peter Schwartzkopf, and State Senator Ernesto Lopez in attendance at a ceremony to mark the completion of the project.